ipa320/RosTooling.github.io/docu/Example_Turtlesim.md

 ![alt text](images/first_project_tutorial.gif)

 By default, a new project with a reference to the content of the "de.fraunhofer.ipa.ros.communication.objects" will be created.
-This new project contains a folder called "rosnodes" to hold the nodes description and a file with the extension .ros2 which will have an error because it is empty.This can be removed for this case.
+This new project contains a folder called "rosnodes" to hold the nodes description and a file with the extension .ros2 which will have an error because it is empty.
+This can be removed for this case.

 Once the project is created, you can create a new file my File -> New -> Other -> File.
 We recommend giving as name to the file the name of the package and it must have the extension .ros2, this means the new file should be called **turtlesim.ros2**.
 By creating a file type .ros2, Eclipse will convert the project to an Xtext project.
-Then copy the previous content to the new file.
+Then copy the previous model content to the new file.

 Now that we have already the components we can compose them.
 For that, we have to create a new .rossystem file.
 Again go to File -> New -> Other -> File.
 The new file must have an extension .rossystem.